Six graphics comparing the Mercury levels of 30 popular toothpaste products

 https://tamararubin.com/2025/01/toothpaste-chart/

-For Instagram Peeps:
+For Instagram peeps:

 Thank you!

-Here also is a good comprehensive article about Mercury exposure:
+Here’s another good, comprehensive article about Mercury exposure:

 https://hhs.iowa.gov/health-prevention/providers-professionals/center-acute-disease-epidemiology/epi-manual/environmental-disease/mercury-poisoning